 Other formatting options include (not all are free, and I have not tried all of them personally):

 You just created an eBook from your blog posts!

 What is next?
 Delivering it to your readers.
-How it is delivered depends on what you decided to do with it – sell it for income or use it as a newsletter opt-in.
+How it is delivered depends on what you decide to do with it – sell it for income or use it as a newsletter opt-in.

-If you decided to sell your eBook, I recommend one of the following three ways to deliver it:
+If you decide to sell your eBook, I recommend one of the following three ways to deliver it:

 - Use SendOwl

 - Select a course platform – New Zenler is a personal favorite

 - PayPal (set up a sale button with a PayPal business account and place it on your blog)